tarickb/sasl-xoauth2/README.md

 #### Client Credentials

-Visit the [Google API Console](https://console.developers.google.com/) to obtain OAuth 2 credentials (a client ID and client secret) for an "Installed application" application type.
+Visit the [Google API Console](https://console.developers.google.com/) to obtain OAuth 2 credentials (a client ID and client secret) for a "Desktop app" application type.

 Store the client ID and secret in `/etc/sasl-xoauth2.conf`: